Marketing (MKTG)

 MKTG 2800 Introduction to Marketing (4 Credits)

 Marketing is, at its core, the interface a company has with its customers, and what could be more important in business?
 This introductory course is a must for any business professional, and anyone seeking to be a savvy consumer or to learn about promoting oneself.
 It is a challenging, hands-on course with an integrated approach to learning the basic fundamentals of the subject.
-It develops a student’s ability to make sound planning decisions using real information from the external environment to determine market feasibility for a real product.
+It develops a student’s ability to make sound marketing decisions using real information from the external environment to determine market feasibility for a product or service.
 The course has a segmented approach, allowing students to practice application of important concepts in the classroom and engage in teamwork.
-The segments build upon one another to allow students to create a complete and logically reasoned marketing plan for their chosen product.
-In teams, students prepare a written report and deliver an oral presentation about their product.
+The segments build upon one another to allow students to create a complete and logically reasoned marketing plan or to participate in a marketing simulation.
+In teams, students prepare a written report and deliver an oral presentation about their marketing plan, or submit decisions for the marketing simulation.
+Restriction: Students cannot take this course as a first-year student.
 Prerequisites: (MGMT 2100 and INFO 1020) or Marketing Minor Non-Business 1.
 Students must earn a minimum grade of C- in MKTG 2800 in order to progress further in MKTG major/minor courses.

 MKTG 2910 Consumer Behavior (4 Credits)

-What’s the real reason some consumers want a big SUV?
-Maybe it’s not for off-roading after all!
-This course is a fascinating look at why consumers buy what they do, and there is often more than meets the eye.
-CB uses frameworks from psychology and other disciplines to describe how consumers learn and how they make decisions about their purchases.
-The course also delves deeper into consumer demographic and psychographic characteristics and all of these concepts are then integrated and applied to designing appropriate marketing strategies for different segments.
-Students have an excellent opportunity to learn more about the human mind and practical applications for marketing efforts.
+Understanding customers is an essential role for a marketer and this course provides important context for strategic and tactical decision making.
+This course gives students a fascinating look at why consumers buy what they do, where there is often more to it than meets the eye.
+CB uses frameworks from psychology, sociology, and other disciplines to describe how consumers learn and how they arrive at purchase decisions.
+The course also delves deeper into consumer demographic and psychographic characteristics.
+Concepts are integrated and applied as students consider how they have impacted or could affect their own lives, personally or as marketers.
 Prerequisite: C- in MKTG 2800.

 MKTG 2920 Business-to-Business Marketing (4 Credits)